innolitics/rdm/rdm/init_files/documents/software_plan.md

 During development, as appropriate:

 {% if system.safety_class != 'C' -%}
-- Write specifications for new software items.
+- Write specifications for new software items in the SDS.
 - Update the software architecture diagrams.{% endif %}
 - Analyze how this change request effects the entire software system, and consider whether any software items should be refactored or reused [[62304:6.2.3]].
 - Consider whether any external systems that the software system interfaces with may be affected [[62304:6.2.3]].